Triton-Robotics-Training/Embedded-Week-3/video_script_pid_lecture.md

 > BANG BANG ↓
 > ![](assets/video_panels/bangbang.png)

-Before we even go into PID, Lets consider first a simple scenario, we have a motor, a desired, and we know the actual.
+Before we even go into PID, lets consider first a simple scenario, we have a motor, a desired (pictured in blue), and we know the actual (red).
+Our output is in green.
+We can give the motor either full power, nothing, or full reverse power.

+The simplest form of control is known as Bang Bang control.
 If we are above the actual, we give the motor full power downwards, and if we are below the actual, we give the motor full power upwards.
 This is what you'll get from that sort of control most if not all of the time, where delays in reaction and inertia in the system cause the jagged motion of the actual around the desired.

 This is a rudimentary form of control, and is mainly used when you have no fine control over actuation, and instead have a binary ON or OFF for your motor or other device.